mekkablue/UnnestComponents/README.md

 # Unnest Components

-*Filter > Unnest Components* ‘unnests’ or ‘flattens’ components, i.e. it decomposes composites step by step until there is only one level of composition.
+*Filter > Unnest Components* (de: *Komponenten entpacken*) ‘unpacks’, ‘unnests’ or ‘flattens’ components, i.e. it decomposes composites step by step until there is only one level of composition.
 You may need this for satisfying some fontbakery tests in TTF exports, if you are in a situation where this is required for your project.
 Nested components are not bad per se.

 This filter only makes sense for TrueType exports (.ttf or TT-flavored .woff and .woff2).
 It has no effect on CFF exports (.otf or CFF-flavored .woff and .woff2) because PostScript-based fonts have no components.

 ## Custom Parameter

 You can have the filter run at export time with a custom parameter.
 This can be useful for automatically fixing interpolations.
 To do so, go to *File > Font Info > Exports,* select an instance, add a *Custom Parameter* with the plus button, choose *Filter* from the menu that pops up, and write `UnnestComponents` in the filter value.

 ## Installation